rust-lang/rust/doc/tutorial.md

 The reason we pass in a *pointer* to an integer rather than the integer itself is that this is how the actual `each()` function for vectors works.
-Using a pointer means that the function can be used for vectors of any type, even large records that would be impractical to copy out of the vector on each iteration.
+Using a pointer means that the function can be used for vectors of any type, even large structs that would be impractical to copy out of the vector on each iteration.
 As a caller, if we use a closure to provide the final operator argument, we can write it in a way that has a pleasant, block-like structure.